YerevaNN/Relation-extraction-pipeline/baselines/SciERC/README.md

     * In parallel, run `python evaluator.py scientific_n0.1c0.3r1` for evaluating during training (the main script does *not* do evaluation)

+    * We get the best results at around 2000 iterations

     * The following command will produce an output on the dev set:

           python write_single.py scientific_n0.1c0.3r1